Uranium nitrides

-Uranium nitrides is any of a family of several ceramic materials: uranium mononitride (UN), uranium sesquinitride (U2N3) and uranium dinitride (UN2).
+Uranium nitrides refers to any of a family of several ceramic materials: uranium mononitride (UN), uranium sesquinitride (U2N3) and uranium dinitride (UN2).
 The word nitride refers to the −3 oxidation state of the nitrogen bound to the uranium.

 Uranium nitride has been considered as a potential nuclear fuel and will be used as such in the BREST-300 nuclear reactor currently under construction in Russia.
 It is said to be safer, stronger, denser, more thermally conductive and having a higher temperature tolerance.
 Challenges to implementation of the fuel include a complex conversion route from enriched UF6, the need to prevent oxidation during manufacturing and the need to define and license a final disposal route.
 The necessity to use expensive, highly isotopically enriched 15N is a significant factor to overcome.
 This is necessary due to the (relatively) high neutron capture cross-section of the far-more-common 14N, which affects the neutron economy of a reactor.